Signs Your Baby May Be Gifted - Baby Chick

 • Strong reaction to unpleasant sensations; often hypersensitive

-• Excess energy and in constant motion
+• Excess energy, and is in constant motion

-• May start talking late but speak in complete sentences when they do start
+• May start talking late, but speak in complete sentences when they do start

 • Reach physical milestones (such as crawling) earlier than average

-Gifted Babies Need Greater Stimulation
+Gifted Babies May Need More Stimulation

-It might be helpful to know that these characteristics are signs of giftedness and intelligence so you can react without frustration.
+It might be helpful to know that these characteristics are signs of giftedness and intelligence, so you can react without frustration.
 It may be challenging to keep finding new and interesting stimulation for your gifted child.
 But knowing they’re craving interesting enrichment versus just being irritable can help you understand how to support them.

 Share